 The SEC has adopted rules that allow a company to deliver a single proxy statement or annual report to an address shared by two or more of its stockholders.
 This method of delivery, known as "householding," permits us to realize significant cost savings, reduces the amount of duplicate information stockholders receive, and reduces the environmental impact of printing and mailing documents to our stockholders.
 Under this process, certain stockholders will receive only one copy of our proxy materials and any additional proxy materials that are delivered until such time as one or more of these stockholders notifies us that they want to receive separate copies.
-Any stockholders who object to or wish to begin householding may notify our Investor Relations.
-Pacific Biosciences of California, Inc., 1305 O'Brien Drive, Menlo Park, CA 94025.
+Any stockholders who object to or wish to begin householding may notify our Investor Relations Department at ir@pacificsciences.com or (650) 521-8450 or Investor Relations, Pacific Biosciences of California, Inc., 1305 O'Brien Drive, Menlo Park, CA 94025.